Shiftain-Khan/delta-demo/README.md

 # delta-demo
-This is a demo for my git-hub class
+This is a demo for my git-hub class.